 - ASTE Standard 1-credit class: Instructions to register

 - ASTE Standard 2-credit class: Instructions to register

 - ASTE Library Connections 1-credit class: Instructions to register

 - ASTE Library Connections 2-credit class: Instructions to register

 *Note: If you need assistance with registration, please contact PACE directly.
 The registration packet does have additional trouble-shooting tips for you and Katie’s contact information is below.
 She can help most efficiently with registration issues since most issues are unique to an individual.

 Be sure to carefully register for the class that is just right for you!

-The two standard ASTE classes will extend the ASTE experience for educators with a variety of required readings and topics for online discussions, centering on the theme and strands of the Crowdsourced ASTE 22 Conference.
+The two standard ASTE classes will extend the ASTE experience for educators with a variety of required readings and topics for online discussions, centering on the theme and strands of the conference.
 The final project, as usual, will be a self-designed (instructor-approved) project that allows you to practically apply your ASTE learning to your professional role.